 Kobe Beef vs. Wagyu Beef

-Kobe beef is a brand of Wagyu, and the standards this brand follows are amazingly strict and precise.
-In order to qualify as Kobe Beef:
+Kobe beef is a brand of Wagyu, and the standards this brand follows are amazingly strict.
+In order to qualify as Kobe beef:

-- The steer must be of the Tajima cattle breed, meaning a Japanese Black raised in the Hyogo prefecture in Japan.
+- The steer must be of the Tajima bloodline.

-- Cattle must be born, fed, and processed in the Hyogo prefecture.
+- The cattle must be born, fed and processed in Hyogo prefecture.

 - When graded, the score must be A4 or higher, with a BMS 6 or higher.

-- Beef must have fine meat texture and excellent firmness.
+- The beef must have fine meat texture and excellent firmness.

-Kobe Beef is a specific brand of Wagyu that many may claim to provide.
-However, it is important to note that Kobe-Style Wagyu beef is not the same as the branded Kobe Beef.
-Although many may know of the term “Kobe Beef”, actual Kobe Beef in the United States is quite rare.
-Limited availability and strict standards contribute to a tight supply of Kobe Beef.
+Kobe beef is a specific brand of Wagyu that many may claim to provide.
+However, it is important to note that Kobe-style Wagyu beef is not the same as the branded Kobe beef which has been graded and met the very strict requirements listed above.
+Although many people are familiar with the term "Kobe beef" and may have even seen it listed on restaurant menus, actual Kobe beef is quite rare in the United States.
+Limited availability and strict standards contribute to a tight supply of Kobe beef.

 Wagyu is a much broader term used when describing beef from Japanese cattle.
-In order to be classified as Wagyu, beef must be produced from the following four breeds:
+In order to be classified as Wagyu, beef must be produced from one of the following four breeds:

 - Japanese Black (most common)